-However, I can provide a comprehensive article about solving for x in various mathematical contexts.
+That said, I can provide a comprehensive article about solving for x in various mathematical contexts.
 This will cover a broad range of scenarios and techniques, equipping you with the knowledge to solve for x in many different situations, regardless of the image's contents.

-Solving for x: A Comprehensive Guide
+Solving for x: A thorough look

 1. Understanding Equations and Variables